movebit/move/language/move-analyzer/editors/code/README.md

 ### 1. Installing the `sui-move-analyzer` language server<span id="Step1">

 The `sui-move-analyzer` language server is a Rust program that is part of the [Move repository](https://github.com/move-language/move).
+Before installation, you need install [Sui Client CLI](https://docs.sui.io/build/install).

-It may be installed in one of two ways:
+`sui-move-analyzer` may be installed in one of two ways:

 * Use Cargo (Recommended)
    Use Rust's package manager `cargo` to install `sui-move-analyzer` in your user's PATH.
 This